chesscoders/netopia-card/README.md

 based on the information previously sent to the `confirmUrl`.

 The `returnUrl` should be a static page to indicate the end-user that the payment has been made.

+## Debugging

+This module uses debugging features for important operations.
+To activate debugging set the `SHOW_NETOPIA_DEBUG="yes"` environment variable.